one-ware/one-ware.com/docs/ai/01-get-started.md

 - Use **“Select Images”** to load files directly from your device.
 - Select **“Camera Tool”** to capture and load images directly within ONE AI for real-time data collection.
-- **Preview Size** - Adjust how images display in your workspace for efficient labeling.
+- Additional Settings - Use **Preview Size** to adjust how images display in your workspace for efficient labeling.

 ### 3.2 Choose Labeling Mode
 ![Label Mode](/img/ai/one_ai_plugin/label_mode.png)